cadsondemak/pattaya/BRIEF.md

-#Lobster Thai Font
+# Pattaya: A Thai Lobster Font

-This Thai typeface based on Lobster, one of the most popular typeface.
-The original Lobster designed by Pablo Impallari.
-Lobster Thai is the Thai version which includes Latin and supports all variations of the Thai script.
-The objective of this project is to design Thai glyphs that is compatible with Latin.
-However, leading has to be adjusted in order to support a level of Thai vowels and tone marks.
+Lobster is one of the most popular web fonts, designed by Pablo Impallari.
+Pattaya is a version of Lobster extended into Thai, and supports Latin and all variations of the Thai script.
+The objective of this project is to design Thai glyphs that are compatible with the Latin design.
+However, vertical metrics (that effect line-spacing) had to be adjusted in order to support Thai vowels and tone marks, so this is published as a separate family.